timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 Furthermore, the user's performance expectations are the same regardless of whether the controller is sharded or not.
 Therefore, the measurement includes the sharding assignment latency related to the sharder's webhook or the sharder's controller respectively.

-As described in [@sec:kubernetes-scalability], measuring the scalability of a system typically involves determining the maximum load capacity of different resource configurations.
-Similar to measuring the scalability of a Kubernetes cluster itself, following this approach for a controller setup is difficult and costly.
-E.g., this approach requires limiting the amount of compute resources available to a single component.
-When limiting the available amount of memory of a controller, the process is terminated by the kernel when allocating more memory than this amount.
-With this, performance measurements could not be taken anymore and the experiment would simply fail.
-Also, it is not possible to increase a virtual machine's network bandwidth on some cloud infrastructure providers.

 ```yaml
 queries:
 - name: cpu # observed by cadvisor